I’m about to spill the beans.

 Thinking back to my childhood, I believe growing up in a military family sparked my travel obsession.
 Over eighteen years, I moved eight times!
 I begged my parents to move more frequently because exploring the world invigorated me.
-My parents laughed while explaining that idleness makes me antsy.
+My parents would laugh while explaining idleness makes me antsy.

 Studying abroad at sixteen years of age confirmed my inner desire for nomadism.
 The sense of discovery energized me.
 Learning something new every day inspired me.
-I was hooked.
+I was hooked for life.

 Your support inspires me to continue sharing what I learn on the road and continue helping you plan less and travel more.